Haven (TV series): Reception

-Although Haven premiered to mixed reviews, the series now has an average score of 63% fresh on Rotten Tomatoes, with Seasons 4 and 5 rating 80%.
-Metacritic only rated the first season.
+Haven premiered to mixed reviews, the series as a whole having an average score of 63% fresh on Rotten Tomatoes, with Seasons 4 and 5 rating 80%.
+Metacritic only aggregated a rating for the first season.

 References to other works

 Allusions to the written works of author Stephen King are made in the series regularly; the setting for the series is derived from King's novella The Colorado Kid (2005), although the name of the town is changed.
 On Syfy.com's Haven website, many of these references are explained for each episode.
 For example, Derry and Haven are both fictional towns in Maine previously used in the author's stories.
 One of the main characters receives a copy of a novel written by a character from King's novel, Misery (1987), while another character has just been released from Shawshank Prison.
 In some cases the plot of an episode revolves around an idea from King's works: a character who has precognitive, psychometric visions after touching people or things; or plants that start killing people.

 It is noted on the Syfy site that "It is a particular favorite Stephen King book for the Haven writers and producers".
 For example, in "A Tale of Two Audreys", a little boy in a yellow rain slicker is seen outside the church chasing a newspaper boat that he has set in the stream in the gutter.
 He chases until it falls down into a storm drain on Witcham Street.
 He then sticks his right arm down into the drain and screams.
 The scene can be found in the opening chapter of the 1986 book.
 Also derived from It, the episode "Fear and Loathing" revolves around a troubled person who (unwillingly) takes the form of a person's worst fear, and in one instance appears as a clown, a visual allusion to Pennywise of the film version of It (1990).

 The "Troubles" also seem to coincide with the arrival of the stranger, in this case Audrey, every 27 years.
 This is the same amount of time between appearances of the creature in It.

 "Croatoan" coincidentally also appears carved into a tree in the 3 part Stephen King mini series "Storm of the Century."